StefanAdlertz/Bulky_MVC/README.md

 Runnable in Visual Studio Environment

 Deployment:
-Upload all application files to your web server using Visual Studio (For exampleFTP).
+Upload all application files to your web server using Visual Studio (For example FTP).

 Customization:
 Design and implement your own front page to display the webshop.